Emily Browning as Olivia Harper

 “Man, I can’t wait to hear how Landon reacts when he finds out!”
 Tori said while looping her arm through mine as we stopped by the school café.

 “When I find out what?”
 We heard from behind.

 Mentally slapping myself, I slowly turned around with an innocent smile on my face to pretend to be okay.

 “Oh, hey babe!”
 I greeted.

-Giving me a stern look, Landon cross his muscular arms over his broad chest.
+Giving me a stern look, Landon crossed his muscular arms over his broad chest.

 “When I find out what?”
 He repeated.

-“Olivia... who did you see?”
-He asked, lifting my chin with his index finger, so we were looking into each other’s eyes.
+“Olivia, who did you see?”
+He asked, lifting my chin with his index finger.
+We were now looking into each other’s eyes.